We may earn income from links in this post. Please read this Disclosure for details.

-- Mint or Cilantro – Both cilantro and hierba buena (mint) are aromatic additions to this salsa.
-They also add a bright flavour that complements many dishes such as fish, chicken and tacos.
+- Mint or Cilantro – Both cilantro and hierba buena (mint) are aromatic additions to salsas.
+They add a bright flavour that complements many dishes such as grilled fish or chicken and tacos.

 - Mangos – There are hundreds if not thousands of varieties of mangos in the world and availability varies by season.
 Sweet, firm, ripe mangos are best for this recipe.
 Fresh Honey mangoes, Haden or Ataulfo are a good choice as they have a firm flesh with few fibers.

 - Black Beans – For the best results, make the black beans from scratch.
 Drain and allow to cool before using in this recipe.
 Just be sure you’re buying black turtle beans.
 They’re called black turtle beans because of their hard shell-like appearance.These small, black and shiny beans are members of the Phaseolus vulgaris species which is quite a bit different than Glycine max, the black soya beans used for paste in Asia.
 Once you have your supply of dried black turtle beans on hand, store them in a cool dry place like a pantry.